amaranth-lang/amaranth/docs/guide.rst

    b = Signal(9)
    m.d.comb += b.eq(Cat(C(4, 3), C(6, 3), C(3, 3)))

 Multiple assignments to the same signal bits are more useful when combined with control structures, which can make some of the assignments :ref:`active or inactive <lang-active>`.
-If all assignments to some signal bits are :ref:`inactive <lang-active>`, their final values are determined by the signal's domain, :ref:`combinatorial <lang-comb>` or :ref:`synchronous <lang-sync>`.
+If all assignments to some signal bits are :ref:`inactive <lang-active>`, their final values are determined by the signal's domain, :ref:`combinational <lang-comb>` or :ref:`synchronous <lang-sync>`.

 .. _lang-control: